utelle/SQLite3MultipleCiphers/readme.md

 In late February 2020 work started on a new implementation of a SQLite encryption extension that will be able to support SQLite 3.32.0 and later.
 The new approach is based on [SQLite's VFS feature](https://www.sqlite.org/vfs.html).
 This approach has its pros and cons.
 On the one hand, the code is less closely coupled with SQLite itself; on the other hand, access to SQLite's internal data structures is more complex.

 This project is _Work In Progress_.
-As of March 2021, the code base is now rather stable, however, further major code modifications and/or reorganizations may still occur.
+As of May 2021, the code base is now rather stable, however, further major code modifications and/or reorganizations may still occur.

 The code was mainly developed under Windows, but was tested under Linux as well.
 At the moment no major issues are known.

 ## Version history

+* 1.3.2 - *May 2021*
+  - Added configuration parameter `mc_legacy_wal` (issue #40)
+  - Fix issue #39: Corrupted WAL journal due to referencing the wrong codec pointer
 * 1.3.1 - *April 2021*
   - Prevent rekey in WAL journal mode
   - Fix issue in user authentication extension that prevented VACUUMing or rekeying